 SCIs and those with disabilities need to take special precautions when it comes to supplies, medications, and equipment.
 Consider what YOU need to do and take an active role in protecting yourself and your family.
 Results from focus groups conducted by the National Organization on Disability's Emergency Preparedness Initiative (EPI) show that people with disabilities need to take on a more self-reliant role in emergency planning.
-We are the only ones who know exactly what our needs and abilities are, and as such, we should be diligent in communicating this information to those that will help us before, during, and after a disaster.
+We are the only ones who know exactly what our needs and abilities are and we should be diligent in communicating this information to those who will help us before, during, and after a disaster.

 Some quick suggestions:

 - Preparedness is a personal responsibility.
 It begins with the individual.

 - Submit an application to your county's special needs shelter if you think you qualify.
 If your county does not have a special needs shelter, contact your county emergency management office.

 - Create an emergency plan and practice it with your friends and family members.